Why shift schedule awareness is critical to police wellness

 Here are highlights of their observations about some of the less-talked about aspects of police officer survival.

 Shift Changes in policing

-Studying hundreds of agencies and officers, researchers led by Dr. Karen Amendola of the Police Foundation have found a major change in shift arrangements taking place.
-The Foundation's latest survey shows “a significant decrease in rotating shifts,” Amendola said, with 72 percent of agencies now operating on fixed tours, compared to 54 percent in 2005.
+Studying hundreds of agencies and officers, researchers led by Dr. Karen Amendola of the Police Foundation found a major change in shift arrangements taking place.
+A Police Foundation survey showed “a significant decrease in rotating shifts,” Amendola said, with 72 percent of agencies now operating on fixed tours, compared to 54 percent in 2005.